AdaSubst User Guide V1.4r1

 There is one slow operation in AdaSubst, known as "opening the context" in ASIS.
 This happens only once per run - but happens in every run.
 This means that if you use a shell script to run AdaSubst multiple times, with one file at a time, it will take you quite a while.
 On the other hand, if you provide a list of files, or provide several files at the same time on the command line, or just provide a main program with the "-r" option, AdaSubst will be much faster (some users have reported going from several hours to a couple of minutes!), since the context is opened only once.

-9.4 AdaSubst complains that all identifiers are doubly defined
+10.4 AdaSubst Translate complains that all identifiers are doubly defined

 Look at your dictionary: they are actually doubly defined.
-Remember that if you run AdaSubst in preparation mode and the output dictionary exists, new elements are appended to it (unless you use the "-w" option).
-Therefore, if you run by mistake twice the same "AdaSubst -P" command, all definitions will appear twice in the dictionary.
+Remember that if you run the “prepare” function of AdaSubst and the output dictionary exists, new elements are appended to it (unless you use the "-w" option).
+Therefore, if you run by mistake twice the same "AdaSubst prepare" command, all definitions will appear twice in the dictionary.

 In the case of cascaded derivations with several substitutions, there is a case where AdaSubst does not behave as expected.
 Consider: